fastapi/fastapi/typing_doc.md

 Runtime behavior is still not defined.
 It would probably make sense to have an attribute `__typing_doc__` on the function, method, or class. `__doc__` is already reserved for docstrings.

 For parameters, it could include the same object in the same `Annotated` type annotations.

+### Additional Parameters

+Other possible future parameters could include:

+* `version_added: str`: the version of the library where this parameter, class, method, or function was added.
+* `blocks: bool`: this would mark a callable as a synchronous blocking call.
+This way, editors could use it to warn about using it in async contexts directly.
+* `example: Any`: an example value for a parameter, or an example of the usage of the class, function, or method.

 ## Copyright